Stair step cracks on walls are a common sign of foundation problems caused by settlement and soil issues.

 When a foundation is dug out and poured, the removed soil is replaced as backfill.
 Unfortunately, this process can weaken the soil around the foundation and eventually lead to problems.
 For many homeowners, this is an unknown source of trouble.
 At HomeSpec BasementFix, we can identify soil issues around your home and prevent them from causing further issues with your foundation.

 Call us today at 1-844-386-0455 or click below to learn more about our foundation repair services.
-We offer free estimates on all our work in Detroit, Warren, Sterling Heights and throughout the surrounding areas.
+We offer free estimates on all our work in Ann Arbor, Sterling Heights, Warren and throughout the surrounding areas.